roseswe/conky-osl/README.md

 # Conky Configfile for openSUSE

 The conky configfile `conky-osl.conf` was developed and adjusted for conky running on openSUSE 15.x under the GNOME desktop manager.
+Not yet tested under other Linux distributions or other desktop environments.
 Written and copyright by Ralph Roth, ROSE SWE, <http://rose.rult.at/>

 It works with one or two monitors and various GNOME extensions.
+It is designed for dark wallpapers/backgrounds.

 ## Setup/Installation